He's All That: Reception

-On Rotten Tomatoes, the film has an approval rating of 29% based on reviews from 58 critics, with an average rating of 4/10.
-The website's critics consensus read, "Hobbled by a lack of chemistry between its stars, He's All That comes up short on numerous opportunities to improve upon its gender-swapped source material."
-On Metacritic, the film has a weighted average score of 36 out of 100 based on reviews from 22 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, the film has an approval rating of 29% based on 58 critic reviews.
+The site's critics consensus reads, "Hobbled by a lack of chemistry between its stars, He's All That comes up short on numerous opportunities to improve upon its gender-swapped source material."
+On Metacritic, the film has a weighted average score of 36 out of 100, based on 22 reviews, indicating "generally unfavorable reviews".

-Courtney Howard of Variety said "He's All That makes some smart alterations to the original despite mimeographing the structure, and strikes a benevolent balance between old and new with a light sprinkling of references.
-However, there are many more maddeningly underwhelming elements."
-ABC News' Peter Travers gave a negative review, saying "manufactured for the Kissing Booth crowd, this gender-swapped, TikTok-friendly update of the 1999 teen hit sounds awful and it often is, but enough charm pokes through the cracks to sucker anyone who ever fell for a makeover fable."
-Robyn Bahr of The Hollywood Reporter wrote: "He's All That may be a flattened reflection of its predecessor, but both films are charming enough to get away with about one anal sex innuendo joke apiece" and that the film "is really no worse than the first film."
+Courtney Howard of Variety acknowledged that while the film makes some smart alterations to the original, it ultimately falls short due to several underwhelming elements.
+Peter Travers of ABC News criticized the film as "manufactured for the Kissing Booth crowd," noting its TikTok appeal but also acknowledging that it had "enough charm to sucker anyone who ever fell for a makeover fable."
+Robyn Bahr of The Hollywood Reporter stated that He's All That "may be a flattened reflection of its predecessor," but added that it was "charming enough to get away with."
+She compared it to the original, concluding that it was "no worse" than its predecessor.

-Nell Minow, writing for RogerEbert.com, was more positive in her review of the film, giving it a score of 3 out of 4 stars.
-She wrote: "sweet little end of summer sorbet with appealing young performers and a script that refreshes the original without overdoing it."
-Michael Ordoña of the Los Angeles Times gave a mostly positive review by stating "You'll be pleased to discover the entertaining remake has its charms; it actually is all that, for the most part."
+Nell Minow of RogerEbert.com gave the film a 3 out of 4 stars, describing it as a "sweet little end of summer sorbet" with "appealing young performers" and a script that refreshed the original without overdoing it.
+Michael Ordoña of the Los Angeles Times praised the film's "charms" and called it "entertaining" overall, stating it "actually is all that, for the most part."

+Other reviews were more critical of the film.
+The Guardian described He's All That as a "dull TikTok teen remake" that "lacks charm" and failed to live up to its original.
+The review noted that it was a missed opportunity to make a more compelling modern update.
+Paste criticized it as a "nightmarish, joyless commentary on influencer-beholden adolescence" that lacked the spirit of the original.

+Common Sense Media rated the film 2 out of 5 stars, criticizing its reliance on influencer culture and its lack of depth.
+Glamour found some merit in the film, noting that while it follows predictable tropes, it didn't overly rely on the original material and had appeal for its target audience.